openmcp-project/docs/docs/about/design/service-provider-design.md

 A runtime is a collection of abstractions and contracts that provides an environment in which user-defined logic is executed.

 The service provider runtime is built on top of controller-runtime and provides a service provider specific reconciliation loop.

-It provides:

-- client abstractions (in xp external clients, in openmcp e.g. reuse common juggler reconcilers like flux?)
-- lifecycle management abstractions of `ServiceProviderAPI` objects (the reconcile loop)
-- platform specific features (in xp e.g. late initialize, external-name and pause annotations), enables us to implement platform features for all service providers (a `ServiceProvider` only needs to update their runtime dependency)
-- handling of cross-cutting concerns like event recording, logging, metrics, rate limits
+It gives us as a platform the possibility to implement platform specific feature around service providers that is are not `DomainService` specific.
+This way we provide a consistent experience to both end users and developers when working with `ServiceProviders`.

 The following overview illustrates the layers of a `ServiceProvider` controller a simplified way: